rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/Role.md

   - Role organization ID.
 - isOrgAdmin: System.Boolean
   - If this role is a tenant organization administrator.
+- isSynced: System.Boolean
+  - Whether the role is marked to be synced.
 - permissions: list of Permissions
   - Role permissions.
 - effectivePermissions: list of Permissions